-The basic regression specification for city i, with first housing survey in year t, is where $\Delta{t,40}$ (home ownership rate)i is the percentage point change in home ownership between April 1940 and the first survey date for city i, carried out in month t (although the notation is suppressed in the equation above, t is a function of i).
-Since the dependent variable is specified as a difference, this specification implicitly controls for time-invariant city characteristics: the righthand-side controls in the vector $\mathbf{X}i$ allow for differential trends according to city characteristics.
+The basic regression specification for city i, with first housing survey in year t, is where $\Delta{t(i),40}$ (home ownership rate)i is the percentage point change in home ownership between April 1940 and the first survey date for city i, carried out in month t (which is hence a function of i).
+Since the dependent variable is specified as a difference, this specification implicitly controls for time-invariant city characteristics: the right-hand-side controls in the vector \mathbf{X}i allow for differential trends according to city characteristics.
 Below, I first show the relationship between severity and home ownership conditional only on survey time effects, which account for the fact that cities were surveyed at different times.
-Except where specified otherwise, the function controlling for common time effects, $\alpha(t)$ , is allowed to be piecewise linear: I include a set of fixed effects for survey year, and linear trends by survey month within each survey year, allowed to be flexible across years.
-After showing the raw relationship, I estimate specifications that include various covariates in $\mathbf{X}i$ .
-Among the key controls is the maximum pre-control rent appreciation in city i.
-By including it I draw comparisons between cities that had similar degrees of rent appreciation prior to control but rent rollbacks of differing magnitude.
+Except where specified otherwise, the function controlling for common time effects for a given survey month, $\alpha(t(i))$, is allowed to be piecewise linear, with discontinuities between survey years: I include linear trends by survey month within each survey year, allowed to differ across years, as well as a set of fixed effects for survey year, which allow level shifts by survey year.
+After showing the raw relationship, I estimate specifications that include various covariates in \mathbf{X}i .
+As noted above, among the key controls is the maximum pre-control rent appreciation in city i, which is measured relative to March 1940.
 Other controls included in the baseline specifications are the city's change in home ownership from 1930 to 1940 as well as its change from 1920 to 1930, and three separate controls for the share of housing units in 1940 that were single-family and owned, rented, and vacant.
 These variables help to capture the possibility that some cities had greater potential for increases in home ownership than others; put differently, they condition on factors in the pre-treatment period likely to be correlated with the elasticity of supply of housing for owner-occupancy.

-$$\Delta{t,40}(\text{home ownership rate})i = \alpha(t) + \beta(\text{severity})i + \gamma' \mathbf{X}i + \varepsilon_i \tag{1}$$
+$$\Delta{t(i),40}(\text{home ownership rate})i = \alpha (t(i)) + \beta (\text{severity})i + \gamma' \mathbf{X}i + \varepsilon_i$$ (1)

 The relatively small size of the NICB sample makes the downward bias in the usual Eicker-Huber-White robust standard errors a concern.
-Accordingly, I follow Imbens and Kolesar (2012) and report HC2 standard errors, along with p-values that correspond to a t-distribution with the degrees of freedom adjustment proposed by Bell and McCaffrey (2002).
+Accordingly, I follow Imbens and Kolesar (forthcoming) and report HC2 standard errors, along with p-values that correspond to a t-distribution with the degrees of freedom adjustment proposed by Bell and McCaffrey (2002).

-Table 4 confirms that cities with greater severity had larger increases in home ownership.
-Column (1) shows the simple relationship between the size of the rent reduction and the change in home ownership, corrected for survey timing (Appendix Figure A1 shows this relationship graphically).
-The coefficient suggests that an increase in severity of 2.5 percentage points - roughly a standard deviation in the NICB sample - was associated with roughly a 1.1 percentage point greater increase in home ownership during the early 1940's, with a p-value of 0.023.
+Table 4 confirms that cities with greater severity had larger increases in home ownership.19 Column (1) shows the simple relationship between the size of the rent reduction and the change in home ownership, corrected for survey timing (Appendix Figure A1 shows this relationship graphically).
+The coefficient suggests that an increase in severity of 2.5 percentage points - roughly a standard deviation in the NICB sample - was associated with roughly a 1.1 percentage point greater increase in home ownership during the early 1940s, with a p-value of 0.023.